tsackton/taelgarverse/docs/campaigns/dunmari-frontier-campaign/treasure/rings-of-elemental-protection.md

 ---
+tags: [status/stub, object]
-{title: Rings of Elemental Protection}
+title: Rings of Elemental Protection
 ---

 set of five identical gold rings each set with a gemstone; can attune to any two at the same time. gems are: